StefanoND/nwscript-ee-lsp.nvim/README.md

 <a name="CHANGELOG"></a>
 ## Changelog

-    Added support for rainbow-delimiters
+    Added support for square brackets (only top level works) Added support for rainbow-delimiters
     Added support for Conform plugin
     nwscript-ee-language-server plugin is no longer needed (buildlsp.sh takes care of it now)